ai-forever/Kandinsky-4/README.md

 <h1>Kandinsky 4.0: A family of diffusion models for Video generation.</h1>

-In this repository, we provide a family of diffusion models for to generate a video using a textual prompt or an image (<em>Coming Soon</em>), flash model for a faster generation and a video to audio generation model.
+In this repository, we provide a family of diffusion models to generate a video given a textual prompt or an image (<em>Coming Soon</em>), a distilled model for a faster generation and a video to audio generation model.

 ## Content
 <ul>